 Elk Ridge Yurt

-The Flambeau River State Forest has an ADA accessible yurt, providing a unique camping opportunity.
-Funded through the Pittman-Roberson Federal Aid in Wildlife Restoration Act, the primary use of the yurt is for hunters from the Tuesday after Labor Day through the end of spring turkey hunting season (May 29).
+The Flambeau River State Forest has an ADA-accessible yurt, providing a unique camping opportunity.
+Funded through the Pittman-Roberson Federal Aid in Wildlife Restoration Act, the primary use of the yurt is for hunters.
 Amenities include four bunk beds with mattresses (one accessible bunk), a futon, table and chairs, a wood-burning stove, a fire ring, a lantern pole, a bear-proof food storage box, a game pole for hunters and an enclosed vault toilet.
 There is nearby access to walking trails and a carry-in canoe/kayak launch.
-The yurt may be reserved for non-hunting purposes from May 30 through Labor Day.

 Similar to backpack camping, primitive hunter camping provides another way to camp within the forest.
 To camp during the 9-day gun deer season, hunters must obtain a camping permit prior to Oct.
 31 of each year.

 Permits are free and can be picked up at the state forest headquarters.
 Hunters should review all DNR hunting regulations before planning a hunting trip.